 Compensation Deductibility Policy.
 Under Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)"), a publicly held corporation may not deduct compensation of more than \$1 million paid to any "covered employee" in any year.
-Although certain qualifying "performance-based compensation" was previously exempt from this deduction limit, the recently-exacted Tax Cuts and Jobs Act made certain changes to Section 162(m).
-Pursuant to such changes, "performance-based compensation" is no longer exempt under Section 162(m), effective for tax years beginning after January 1, 2017, subject to a transition rule for written binding contracts which were in effect on November 2, 2017 and which were not modified in any material respect on or after such date.
-None of our executive officers received more than \$1,000,000 in compensation during fiscal year 2019 or any prior year, so Section 162(m) has not been applicable to the Company.
+Although certain qualifying "performance-based compensation" was previously exempt from this deduction limit, the Tax Cuts and Jobs Act that was signed into law on December 22, 2017 made certain changes to Section 162(m).
+Pursuant to such changes, "performance-based compensation" is no longer exempt under Section 162(m).
+None of our executive officers received more than \$1,000,000 in compensation during fiscal year 2020 or any prior year, so Section 162(m) has not been applicable to the Company.